wp-plugins/relevanssi/readme.txt

 * Warren Tape for 2.5.5 fixes.

 == Changelog ==

+= 2.7 =
+* Caching search results is possible.
+If you have lots of repeated queries, caching will provide extra speed and less wear on server.
+* Multilanguage plugin WPML is now supported.
+If WPML is active, Relevanssi will automatically restrict search results to current language.
+* New filter: `relevanssi_search_filter` lets you adjust search query variables.
+See source code for further details.
+Thanks to Sam Hotchkiss.
+* Got a report of synonyms not working; hopefully fixed it now.
+* It is now possible to set the minimum word length to index.
+Default is now 3 instead of 2.
+* You can now add several stopwords at one go and remove all stopwords.
+* Author search didn't work properly.
+It works now.
+* Search result highlighting functions properly now, there might've been some problems with it.

 = 2.6 =
 * New setting allows user to define how `exclude_from_search` is handled.
 It's now possible to exclude a custom post type from general searches and search for it specifically by defining post_type.